 Using Oats Instead of Flour in Snickerdoodles

 I love using oats because they are full of soluble fiber while also being higher in protein and healthful fats than most other whole grains.
 Oats help you feel full longer and give you great energy in a really nutritious way!
-It's the perfect addition to these Vegan & Gluten-Free Snickerdoodles.

 Baking with Super-Fine Almond Flour

 Pure maple syrup is filled with minerals: riboflavin, zinc, magnesium, calcium, and potassium.
 It's super lucky for maple lovers like me!
-These maple-sweetened Snickerdoodles are a sweet treat made with comforting, whole ingredients to feel great about!
+These maple-sweetened snickerdoodles are a sweet treat made with comforting, whole ingredients to feel great about!

-These Snickerdoodles are vegan, gluten-free, soy-free, and refined sugar free.
+These snickerdoodles are vegan, gluten-free, soy-free, and refined sugar free.
 No matter what, we're talking about a warm plate of delicious cookies.
 It's a hit every time!

 More Vegan & Gluten-Free Cookie Recipes

-Sugar Cut-Out Cookies (refined sugar-free dough)
+- Sugar cut-out cookies (refined sugar-free dough)

 - Total Time: 19 minutes